 What's going on?

-impulse allows developers to view signals and other information from multiple sources that are formatted in various ways — reading logic data from an analyser, parsing and visualizing log data from the serial line, showing line diagrams of analogue inputs, getting variables from the debug adapter and presenting communication protocols grabbed from the Ethernet.
+impulse allows developers to view signals and other information from multiple sources that are formatted in various ways — reading logic data from an analyser, fetching rtos infomration from the debug probe, parsing and visualizing log data from the serial line, showing line diagrams of analogue inputs, and presenting communication protocols grabbed from the Ethernet.

 Analyse log data

 With impulse you can load any pattern log data from a file, a pipe or a serial interface and show them in line with signals of another type (analogue, digital, events,… ).
 See Using log files for more information.
 Beside simple pattern logs, Impulse also supports xml log files (log4j 1.2).

 2014-02-21 15:18:08,173 FATAL [main] Main (Main.java:56) - Started X unresolved 2014-02-21 15:18:08,222 WARN [main] Main (Main.java:52) - No more tuples 2014-02-21 15:18:08,235 INFO [main] Main (Main.java:54) - Started X2 2014-02-21 15:18:08,247 INFO [main] Main (Main.java:56) - Started X3 2014-02-21 15:18:08,296 INFO [main] Main (Main.java:52) - Started X4 2014-02-21 15:18:08,309 INFO [main] Main (Main.java:54) - Started X5 2014-02-21 15:18:08,321 INFO [main] Main (Main.java:56) - Started X6

 It's often the case that an embedded system has multiple outputs (e.g., log files, analogue data,… ).
 By using a Multi-Adapter Port, you can combine multiple sources into one.
 These sources can be streaming sources (pipes, sockets,… ) but also file resources, so you may combine multiple files into a single view.